Zaza-Managadze22/Interactive-Data-Grid/README.md

 - **React**: A JavaScript library for building user interfaces, allowing developers to create reusable UI components.
 - **Material-UI**: A popular React UI framework that provides a set of pre-designed components, ensuring a consistent and visually appealing design.
 - **Axios**: A promise-based HTTP client for making API requests from the frontend to the backend.
 - **Data Grid**: The core component of the frontend, providing an interactive and dynamic interface for displaying and manipulating data.
 The data grid supports features such as pagination, sorting, filtering, and inline editing.
+It follows a pluggable component architecture, using TypeScript to define contracts and allowing for dynamic cell renderer and editor registration for custom cells by passing in the column configuration object.
+Several custom cells (including the multiple user select cell) are provided and plugged in the demo app.
+The data grid component falls back to default cell editors and renderers unless custom editors and renderers are registered.
+It also allows for static columns that are not editable.

 ### Interaction Between Backend and Frontend